JCSDA/spack-stack/doc/source/Quickstart.rst

     spack install [--verbose] [--fail-fast] 2>&1 | tee log.install

 .. note::
-  For platforms with multiple compilers in the site config, make sure that the correct compiler and corresponding MPI library are set ``envs/jedi-fv3.hera/site/packages.yaml`` before running ``spack concretize``.
+  For platforms with multiple compilers in the site config, make sure that the correct compiler and corresponding MPI library are set correctly in ``envs/jedi-fv3.hera/site/packages.yaml`` before running ``spack concretize``.
 Also, check the output of ``spack concretize`` to make sure that the correct compiler is used (e.g. %intel-2022.0.1).
 If not, edit ``envs/jedi-fv3.hera/site/compilers.yaml`` and remove the offending compiler.
 Then, remove ``envs/jedi-fv3.hera/spack.lock`` and rerun ``spack concretize``.

 ----------------
 Create container